LFClaro/the-maple-hub/readme.md

 * **_Season Game Schedule_**
   * This page will show a calendar with information on all scheduled Maple Leafs games in the current season.
 The calendar will be displayed on a monthly basis, and the days with games scheduled will be clickable item, which will open a popup with all information related to the game.
 * **_Login_**
   * This page will have a field to request the username and password.
 There will also be a link "Forgot Password?", which will make it possible to reset the user password through the answers to the key questions provided during the "Become a Member" process.
-* **_Account Management_**
-  * In this page, the user will be able to delete their account, change their information and site preferences.
-* **_Bets for 'Fans'_**
-  * This page will allow users to see betting options for Maple leaf games, and their amount of coins.
-Bets will be placed using Maple Leaf Coins.
-Each user starts each season with a certain amount of Maple Leaf Coins, and these coins can be used on the betting page to award (or lose) Maple Leaf Coins.
-At the end of the season, the first three users with more Maple Leaf Coins will be awarded with some items for fan such as autographed t-shirts and other.

 ### Timeline
 Task and schedule: (from Week 4 to Week 14)